1 - Inventory Management

 and add the respective secrets into ansible/inventories/group_vars/kahuna.sops.yml:

-secret_kowabunga_kahuna_jwt_signature: A_STRONG_JWT_SGINATURE
+secret_kowabunga_kahuna_jwt_signature: A_STRONG_JWT_SIGNATURE

 secret_kowabunga_kahuna_api_key: A_STRONG_API_KEY